stanley-1/tp/docs/UserGuide.md

 ### Access a contact's social media page <a name="click"></a>

-Clicking on a contact's social media handle will immediately launch the user's default browser and open the contact's social media profile.
+Clicking on a contact's social media handle will launch your default browser and open the contact's social media profile.

 <div markdown="block" class="alert alert-success">
 **:heavy_check_mark: Example:**
-Clicking on the Facebook handle `@alex.yeoh` launches the user's default browser and brings the user to Alex Yeoh's Facebook page.
+Clicking on the Facebook handle `@alex.yeoh` launches your default browser and brings you to Alex Yeoh's Facebook page.

 </div>